sorae42/ressdit/README.md

 ### PORT

-which port your instance is listening on.
+Define which port your instance is listening on.
+Default to `8080`

-defaults to `"8080"`

-You should probably use Docker and configure the port from that.

-## Contribution to the main repo?

-Since this fork contains a lot of stuff that is specific to my use case, I might not PR the full thing but just some useful stuff.